 Heart valve conditions and surgery

-We use surgical and minimally invasive procedures to repair, replace and treat the heart's valves.
+At our Heart & Vascular Institute, we use surgical and minimally invasive procedures to repair, replace and treat the heart's valves.
 Valve surgery may be appropriate if you experience a condition affecting the mitral valve or aortic valve.

 Mitral valve prolapse (MVP)

 MVP is a common heart disorder that is usually benign.
 The mitral valve controls blood flow between the upper (atrium) and lower (ventricle) chambers on the left side of the heart.

 Normally, blood should only flow in one direction—from the upper chamber into the lower chamber.
 In patients with MVP, the valve flaps don't work properly.
 Part of the valve balloons into the atrium, which may be associated with blood flowing in the wrong direction or leaking back into the atrium.

 Mitral regurgitation occurs when your mitral valve’s two leaflets or flaps do not close properly and some blood flows backward through the valve into the left atrium.
 The left ventricle pumps harder to compensate and keep blood flowing through the body.

 TMVR is performed on patients with severe mitral regurgitation.
 It is performed through a small puncture in the groin or upper thigh, where a catheter is inserted.
 Your surgeon will then guide the catheter into the left atrium and use it to attach a small metal clip or clips to the leaflets of the valve.